PrePlant & PreHarvest CabChart™ Programs

 To measure is to understand.
 Knowledge leads to wisdom.
 Prevention is better than cure.

-Harvest and seeding are the most challenging times on a broad-acre farm.
-Operators work 12+ hours for weeks on end, skillfully piloting equipment worth $500K+ and mistakes are costly in time, $$ and production lost.
+Harvesting and planting are the most challenging times on a broad-acre farm.
+Operators work 12+ hours for weeks on end, skillfully piloting equipment worth $500K+ and mistakes are costly in lost time, injury $$ and production lost.
 While machinery manuals dictate regular machinery service intervals, there are no measures or guidelines to ensure optimal operator efficiencies.
 What are their limitations or weak points?
-Hence our PrePlant Assessment & PreHarvest Assessment!
+Hence our PrePlant & PreHarvest Assessments!

 Unique, these assessments are designed from our experience of treating farmers and conducting thousands of mining pre-employment assessments.
-These programs measure all of the significant areas of the body that we see 'fail' under the rigours of seeding.
-Think neck, low back, knees, and shoulders.
-Sleep is critical for mental and physical recovery, so we also include the assessment of sleep quality and sleep posture in these programs.
+These assessments measure all of the significant areas of the body that we see 'fail' under the rigours of planting and harvest.
+Think neck, lower back, knees, and shoulders.
+Sleep is critical for mental and physical recovery, so we also include the assessment of sleep quality and sleep posture in these programs, plus we include screening questionnaires for anxiety, depression and stress.

 We provide participants with a PrePlant or PreHarvest report, highlighting the following key areas;